GoogleChrome/developer.chrome.com/site/en/blog/web-custom-formats-for-the-async-clipboard-api/index.md

 ## Reading web custom formats from the clipboard

-Similar to writing, reading web custom formats from the clipboard is almost identical to [reading sanitized formats](<https://web.dev/async-clipboard/#read()>).
+As with writing, reading web custom formats from the clipboard is almost identical to [reading sanitized formats](<https://web.dev/async-clipboard/#read()>).
 The only difference is that the app now needs to look for clipboard items whose type starts with `"web "`.